Chuo-ku Tourism Association Official Blog

 [Sam] January 28, 2011 14:30

-You can also feel the sign of the arrival of spring in the Hamarikyu Garden.
+You can also feel the arrival of spring steadily at Hamarikyu Onshi Garden.

-The canola flower field is covered with nets and is ready, but canola flower's height is still low but has already begun to bloom.
+The canola flower field is covered with nets and is in preparation, but although the height of canola flower is still low, it has already begun to flower.

-The news of Bairin's flowering has not yet been received, but weeping plums near the Oteguchi ("Shirataki Weeping", "Fuji Peony Weeping", "Full Moon Weeping"), "Yae Kanku", "Koshu Minimum", "Yae Noume" (Yae Yabai), and "Winter Solstice" and "Red Chidori" at Hanakien are blooming early blooming.
+Although the news of Bairin's flowering has not yet been heard, weeping plums near the Otemonguchi ("Shirataki Weeping", "Fujipeony Weeping", "Full Moon Weeping), early blooming plums, such as "Winter Solstice" and "Red Chidori" at Hanagien, have begun.

-pheasant's eye in mixed flower container beside the Service Center is also just before flowering.
+pheasant's eye in mixed flower container beside the Service Center is just before flowering.

-In addition, you can also enjoy seasonal flowers such as daffodils, mountain chabana, and winter peony.
+In addition, you can also enjoy seasonal flowers such as daffodils, yamachabana, and winter peony.

 RIMG2185RS.JPG RIMG2181RS.JPG RIMG2102RS.JPG

-RIMG2105RS.JPG Ume (Shirataki Weeping) RS.JPG Ume (Fujipeony weeping) RS.JPG
+RIMG2105RS.JPG Ume (Shirataki Weeping) RS.JPG Ume (wisteria peony weeping) RS.JPG

 <Mangetsushidare> <Yae Yabai> <Yae Kankou>

-Ume (full moon weeping) RS.JPG Ume (Yaeno Ume) RS.JPG Ume (Yae Kanko) RS.JPG
+Ume (full moon weeping) RS.JPG Ume (Yaeno Ume) RS.JPG Ume (Yae cold red) RS.JPG

-Ume (smallest Koshu) RS.JPG Ume (Winter Solstice) RS.JPG Ume (Red Chidori) RS.JPG
+Ume (Koshu Smallest) RS.JPG Ume (Winter Solstice) RS.JPG Ume (Red Chidori) RS.JPG

 RIMG2149RS.JPG RIMG2169RS.JPG RIMG2161RS.JPG

-pencil It is said that there were 10,000 plum trees in the garden when it was a villa of the Shogun, and it was said that it was full of a fragrant scent.
+pencil It is said that there were 10,000 plum trees in the garden when it was a villa of the Shogun, and it was filled with a rich aroma.
 Currently, there are 80 plums in Bairin and 134 plums in the whole garden.
-I hear that there are more than 10 types.
+There are more than 10 different types.

 A variety of sweets limited to the main store of Ginza Matsuzaki Senbei

-When you walk from Sukiyabashi to Harumi-dori St. toward Wako, the main store is located on the left corner.
+From Sukiyabashi, walk to Harumi-dori St. toward Wako, and the main store is located on the left corner.

-It arrives every Friday at about 2 o'clock.
+It will be delivered every Friday around 2 o'clock.

-At one point, it is almost sold out on Saturdays and Sundays, so it is difficult to buy it even if you go on weekdays.
+At one point, it is almost sold out on Saturdays and Sundays, so even if you go on weekdays, you can't buy it easily.

-Kobe also has a soft baked famous confectionery, but it's a bit similar.
+Kobe also has a soft baked famous confectionery, but it is a little similar.

-This tiled rice cracker-like castella is moist and very delicious.
+This tile cracker-like castella is moist and very delicious.

 matu2.jpg matu3.jpg

-I bought it several times as a souvenir for returning home to Osaka.
+I bought it several times as a souvenir to return to Osaka,

-Not only the taste but also the cute pattern with plenty of seasonal feeling is attractive.
+In addition to the taste, the cute pattern with plenty of seasonal feeling is attractive.

-You can buy a standard shami torso at department stores.
+You can also buy the standard shami torso at department stores,

 It seems that the seasonal pattern is limited to the main store.

-Spring, summer, rainy season, Christmas, I bought various seasonal items (*^^*)
+Spring, summer, rainy season, Christmas, and so far I've been buying things from various seasons (*^^*)

 matu4.jpg matu5.jpg